 When is the best time to visit Tamarindo Costa Rica?

-Costa Rica is beautiful any time of year, but there are certain months that are more dry than others.
-The green season (or “winter”) begins in May and ends in November.
-The rainiest months are September and October.
-The dry season (“summer” months) begins in December and ends in April.
 However, Tamarindo — and Guanacaste as a whole — receives far less rain than the rest of the country.
+You may experience an afternoon shower here and there, but rain rarely lasts all day.
 Therefore, there is also less humidity and far fewer storms meaning you can visit in the wet season with peace of mind.

 Is Tamarindo worth visiting in Costa Rica?

 Absolutely!
-It’s on the Pacific side of Costa Rica, meaning the weather is less severe than the country’s central portion or Caribbean side.
-The beaches in and around Tamarindo are completely stunning and provide a different landscape and ecosystem.
+It’s on the Pacific side of Costa Rica, meaning the weather is less severe than the country’s central portion or Caribbean coast.
+In fact, it has one of the best climates in Costa Rica!
+The beaches in and around Tamarindo are completely stunning and provide the perfect place to surf or boogie board.
 There is also so much to do in Tamarindo!
 From top restaurants to water activities, breweries, and animal sanctuaries, it’s truly a magical place!
 The international airport nearby also makes it easy to access and explore.

 Can you swim in Tamarindo Beach?